What is the Path of Liberation?

 How can I get started?

 To start practicing the Path of Liberation teachings, you’ll need to attend a Path of Liberation retreat or workshop led by Mingyur Rinpoche, a Tergar lama, or a guest teacher.
-This includes the various Path of Liberation workshops taught by the Tergar lamas, the Exploring the Nature of Mind annual retreat at St. John’s University in Minnesota, and other retreats where teachings on the nature of mind are given, along with the transmissions needed to begin the preliminary practices (ngondro).
+This includes the various Path of Liberation workshops taught by the Tergar lamas, the Exploring the Nature of Mind annual retreat in Minnesota, and other retreats where teachings on the nature of mind are given, along with the transmissions needed to begin the preliminary practices (ngondro).
 You can check our online event calendar to see if there’s an event near you.

 If you have already attended one of the Path of Liberation retreats and would like to formally begin the practices, there is a Path of Liberation resource page available on the Tergar Learning Community website.